 Kurt C. Schaefer

 Professor Schaefer (B.A. summa cum laude, Bradley University, Ph.D.
-University of Michigan) has taught economic theory and econometrics at Calvin since 1987.
+University of Michigan, M.Div.
+Calvin Theological Seminary) has taught economic theory and econometrics at Calvin since 1987.
 He has directed Calvin's Center for Social Research, the Comenius Scholars program, and semester-abroad programs in Budapest and London.
-He has served as an elder and musician at his church, is Secretary/Treasurer of the Association of Christian Economists, and is managing editor of Faith and Economics.
+He has served as an elder and musician at his church, as Secretary/Treasurer of the Association of Christian Economists, and is Executive Editor of Faith and Economics.